-With some insurance policies, you have the option to add on extra cover – that isn’t included in the standard policy.
-For example, products such as home emergency cover, or cover for items when they’re away from home, may be optional extras.
+With some insurance policies, you can add extra cover that isn’t included in the standard policy.
+For example, products such as home emergency cover, or cover for items when you’re away from home, may be optional extras.

 Insurers make a few assumptions to speed up searches.